 BABYLON 5- THE COMPLETE

-Warner Home Video has made all twenty two episodes from BABYLON 5- THE COMPLETE THIRD SEASON: POINT OF NO RETURN available on DVD in a 1.78:1 wide screen presentation that features the anamorphic enhancement for 16:9 displays.
-For the most part, the episodes do appear stronger than they did in the first two season sets, but some inherent problems remain.
-Owing to the fact that the CGI and other post production shots had to be reformatted from the 4:3 masters, there is some softness in this material; although, many instances of this do look better on this set than they did in the preceding releases.
-Sequences newly transferred from the original film elements usually appear very crisp and rather nicely defined.
-There seems to be fewer blemishes on the film elements from season three, than there were in the past, plus the picture seems a little better looking in this set.
-There are some issues with grain in places, but it is never excessive or particularly annoying.
-Colors appear strongly rendered in new transferred film sequences; however, they don’t exactly match the reformatted materials precisely, which can appear a bit less vivid.
-Blacks are usually accurate and the whites appear clean.
-Contrast and shadow detail are at the episodic television level, but are otherwise fine.
+Warner Home Video has made all twenty two episodes from BABYLON 5- THE COMPLETE FOURTH SEASON: NO SURRENDER, NO RETREAT available on DVD in a 1.78:1 wide screen presentation that features the anamorphic enhancement for 16:9 displays.
+For the most part, the episodes look pretty darn good, although they suffer from the same problem that plagued the first three seasons.
+Since the CGI and other postproduction shots had to be reformatted from the 4:3 video masters, things do appear soft and occasionally murky in these instances.
+Sequences newly transferred from the show’s original film elements usually appear very crisp and rather nicely defined.
+The film elements themselves are in rather good shape, displaying very few blemishes or other anomalies.
+Colors usually appear nicely saturated, although sequences reformatted from the 4:3 masters are somewhat less vivid.
+Blacks are usually accurate, as are the whites.
+Contrast and shadow detail are generally at the episodic television level, but are otherwise fine.
 The six dual layered DVDs don’t display any appreciable signs of digital compression artifacts, even with four episodes encoded onto a disc.

-As with the first two seasons all of the episodes that comprise BABYLON 5- THE COMPLETE THIRD SEASON: POINT OF NO RETURN have been upgraded to Dolby Digital 5.1 channel soundtracks.
-Again, it would appear that these sound mixes comes from the pre-matrixed surround elements, therefore they maintain the character of the original television broadcasts.
-The forward soundstage tends to dominate the sound mixes, however the surround channels are used rather effectively, not only for ambient sounds and music, but also for active sound effects.
-BABYLON 5 was a well-recorded show and fidelity is quite good for a television production; thus, the music is especially well rendered and sound effects are generally very convincing.
+As with the three preceding seasons all of the episodes that comprise BABYLON 5- THE COMPLETE FOURTH SEASON: NO SURRENDER, NO RETREAT have been upgraded to Dolby Digital 5.1 channel soundtracks.
+As one might expect, the sound is derived from the pre-matrixed surround elements, therefore they maintain the character of the original television broadcasts.
+However, the sound mixes would seem a little stronger in the fourth season, than they were in the past, which is probably the result of this being a rather action oriented season of BABYLON 5- with more than a few space battles.
+While the forward soundstage does tend to dominate the sound mix of each episode, the surround channels are well implemented, when called upon, and overall the sound design is quite engaging.
+Fidelity proves to be quite good for a television production, with the music producing a strong presence and sound effects coming across in a convincing manner.
 Dialogue is cleanly reproduced and is always completely understandable.
-The bass channel is solid and reasonably deep, but it isn’t ground shaking.
+The bass channel is solid and surprisingly effective for a television production.
 No other language tracks are provided for the episodes, although subtitles are offered in English, French and Spanish.

 Animation and sound serve to enhance the DVD's interactive menus.
 Through the menus, one has access to standard scene selection and set up features, as well as a number of fine supplemental features.
-Disc one includes a six-minute introduction by series creator/writer/producer J. Michael Straczynski, producer Douglas Netter and various cast & crewmembers.
-Additionally, J. Michael Straczynski provides commentaries on the episodes Severed Dreams and Z'ha'dum, while Bruce Boxleitner, Jerry Doyle, Richard Biggs and Ed Wasser are on hand to talk about Interludes And Examinations.
+Disc one features a six-minute introduction by series creator/writer/producer J. Michael Straczynski.
+Actors Bruce Boxleitner, Jerry Doyle, Patricia Tallman, and Peter Jurasik are on hand to provide a running audio commentary for the episode Falling Toward Apotheosis.
+J. Michael Straczynski and director Mike Vejar provide a running commentary for The Face Of The Enemy, while Straczynski is again on hand to share his comments on The Deconstruction Of Falling Stars.

-BABYLON 5 is one of the best science fiction television series to ever grace the airwaves.
-As I stated above, season three is where the seeds sown in the previous years really begin to bear fruit.
-If you are a fan or a recent initiate, you will want to add BABYLON 5- THE COMPLETE THIRD SEASON: POINT OF NO RETURN to your collection.
-If you have never experienced the show, don’t hesitate to pick up the third season, be sure you pick up the first two as well, so that you can enjoy this marvelous series from the beginning.
+As I’ve mentioned previously, BABYLON 5 is indeed one of the best science fiction television series to ever grace the airwaves- with its forth season arguably being the show’s best.
+If you’ve been collection the sets since the beginning, you will definitely want to add BABYLON 5- THE COMPLETE FOURTH SEASON: NO SURRENDER, NO RETREAT to your collection.
+If you have never experienced BABYLON 5, don’t hesitate to pick up season four, but you better pick up seasons one, two and three as well, so that you can understand and enjoy this marvelous science fiction series from the beginning.
+Highly recommended.

 or reprinted without the written consent of the publisher.